mne-tools/mne-python/doc/contributing.rst

 changes in a pull request.

 You can build the documentation locally using `GNU Make`_ with :file:`doc/Makefile`.
-From within the :file:`doc` directory, a full documentation build (of the current code state) can be triggered with
+From within the :file:`doc` directory, you can test formatting and linking by running:

 .. code-block:: console

-   $ make html_dev
+    $ make html_dev-noplot

-Additional recipes are available that build all docs but do not evaluate the python code in the tutorials and how-to examples (``make html_dev-noplot``), build all docs but only evaluate a regex-specified subset of the examples/tutorials (:samp:`PATTERN="{insert regex here}" make html_dev-pattern`), or build the docs for the most recent stable release (``make html_stable``).
-Run ``make help`` from the :file:`mne/doc` directory for more options, or consult the `Sphinx-Gallery`_ documentation for additional details.
+This will build the documentation *except* it will format (but not execute) the tutorial and example files.
+If you have created or modified an example or tutorial, you should instead run :samp:`PATTERN={<REGEX_TO_SELECT_MY_TUTORIAL>} make html_dev-pattern` to render all the documentation and additionaly execute just your example or tutorial (so you can make sure it runs successfully and generates the output / figures you expect).

+After either of these commands completes, ``make show`` will open the locally-rendered documentation site in your browser.
+Additional ``make`` recipes are available; run ``make help`` from the :file:`doc` directory or consult the `Sphinx-Gallery`_ documentation for additional details.

 .. _`github-workflow`: